Strategic Account Manager

 As a Strategic Account Manager at AstraZeneca in Sweden, you will play a pivotal role in transforming care projects and seeking out local and regional business opportunities.
 Providing value propositions aligned with stakeholder needs and objectives is essential, ultimately driving greater adherence to guideline-directed medical therapies.
 Your role will involve developing and implementing local brand operational plans through cross-functional teamwork, collecting and consolidating customer insights, and informing account plans for the brand/franchise strategy.

-This is a field-based position and covers the areas of Värmland, Örebro and Sörmland.
+This is a field-based position and covers the areas Uppsala, Gävleborg och Västmanland

 Collaboration is key, requiring close work with the local brand team to develop tailored strategies for each account and stakeholder.
 Efforts will be crucial in achieving favourable brand listings, protocol inclusion, and increased brand usage through effective OMNI channel plan delivery.